KhartesViewer/khartes/README.md

 you can specify which TIFF files you want to include in your data volume, and the x and y ranges of the pixels within each TIFF file that you want to include.
 The dialog box shows how large the resulting data volume will be, in gigabytes.
-Note that the entire data volume will be read into the physical memory (RAM) of your computer, so be careful how large you make the volume.
+Be aware that the entire data volume will be read into the physical memory (RAM) of your computer, so be careful how large you make the volume.